• Skip to main content

 kids activities

-Besides being exhausting for us and our kids, this desire to “enrich” every moment of our kids’ lives is actually counterproductive.
+Besides being exhausting for our kids, this desire to “enrich” every moment of our kids’ lives is actually counterproductive.
 Research continues to point to the value of boredom and unstructured play as two of the best things we can do for our kids.
 Kids who are allowed time for daydreaming, boredom, and other “do nothing” time, tend to be more creative and mentally healthy.

 Unstructured play has similar benefits.
 When kids are left to make up their own games, negotiate rules with friends and manage (age-appropriate) risks on their own, their self-efficacy and confidence soar.